game-design-driven/ptdye-plus/README.md

 1. Create a file in the project root named `local.properties` (this file is ignored by Git)
 2. Add the line: `useDevAuth=true`
-3. Sync Gradle and run `genIntelliJruns` again to apply the change
+3. Sync Gradle and run `genIntellijRuns` again to apply the change
 4. On your next launch, check the **IntelliJ Console**.
 It will provide a Microsoft link to authenticated your account
 5. Once authenticated, your dev-client will permanently use your real UUID and skin